Esk'etemc - Specific Claims

 Specific Claims

-The Esk’etemc is working with the legal team of Stan H Ashcroft of Ashcroft & Company, Barristers and Solicitors.
+The Esk’etemc has been working with the legal team of Stan H Ashcroft of Ashcroft & Company, Barristers and Solicitors.
 The Specific Claim for Tsqwet (Wycott Flats) Water Rights Alienation has been in negotiations since 2003.
 After negotiations, research and assessments, the government has made a compensation offer to Esk’etemc. which Esk'etemc has accepted after a vote by the Esk'etemc Membership.

 A snapshot of Tsqewt Water Rights